V-CARE Spotlight On: Kedrian Guy, En-Route Patient Staging Facility Registered Nurse in the U.S. Air Force

 After graduation, I was commissioned as an officer in the United States Air Force and attended the Nursing Transition Program for 10 weeks in Scottsdale, Arizona.
 Upon completion, I was stationed at Wright-Patterson Medical Center in Ohio where I served as a medical-surgical nurse for two years.
 My next assignment ushered me abroad to South Korea where I worked in the PACU (Post-Anesthesia Care Unit) for one year.

-What type of nursing you do now and how are you continuing to use what you learned at USF?
+What type of nursing do you do now and how are you continuing to use what you learned at USF?

 In 2020, I moved to Germany and was assigned to the COVID Intermediate Care Ward.
 This ward’s capabilities include caring for ICU and medical-surgical COVID patients.
 The foundation developed at USF facilitated growth to adapt my professional practice to meet nursing needs during the pandemic.
 In January, I started a new position as an En-Route Patient Staging Facility Nurse where I receive or prepare patients for Aeromedical Evacuation.